Joe Beimel: Colorado Rockies

-On July 31, 2009, Beimel was traded by the Nationals to the Colorado Rockies for Ryan Mattheus and Robinson Fabian.
-He signed a minor league contract on March 22, 2010, and was brought up to the majors on April 15.
+On July 31, 2009, Beimel was traded by the Nationals to the Colorado Rockies in exchange for Ryan Mattheus and Robinson Fabian.

+On March 22, 2010, Beimel re-signed with the Rockies organization on a minor league contract, and was brought up to the majors on April 15.

 His entrance song was "God's Gonna Cut You Down" by Johnny Cash.

-Return to Pittsburgh
+Pittsburgh Pirates (second stint)

 On January 27, 2011, the Pittsburgh Pirates signed Beimel to a minor league contract.
 He began the season on the disabled list due to soreness in his forearm and elbow, which he initially experienced during spring training.
-He spent the first weeks of season on rehab assignments with the Advance-A Bradenton Marauders and Triple-A Indianapolis Indians.
-The Pirates activated Beimel from the disabled list on April 15, 2011.

-On May 28, 2011, Beimel was placed on the 15-day disabled list, due to the same injury which had put him on the shelf to begin the season.
+Beimel spent the first weeks of season on rehab assignments with the Advance-A Bradenton Marauders and Triple-A Indianapolis Indians.
+The Pirates activated Beimel from the disabled list on April 15.
+On May 28, Beimel was placed on the 15-day disabled list, due to the same injury which had put him on the shelf to begin the season.
 Daniel Moskos was recalled to take his place.
 He was designated for assignment on August 23, and released a week later.

 Texas Rangers

 On February 6, 2012, Beimel signed a minor league deal with the Texas Rangers.
-He was released on March 26.
-Beimel underwent Tommy John surgery on May 1, 2012.
+He was released by the Rangers prior to the start of the season on March 26.
+Beimel underwent Tommy John surgery on May 1, ruling him out for the season.

 Seattle Mariners

-Beimel signed a minor league deal with the Seattle Mariners on January 24, 2014.
+Beimel signed a minor league contract with the Seattle Mariners on January 24, 2014.
 In his first appearance with Seattle, Beimel recorded an out without throwing a pitch, picking David Freese off of first base.
 He enjoyed a successful 2014 campaign, posting a 2.20 ERA in 56 relief appearances.

-Beimel signed a $600,000 deal with the Texas Rangers on March 6, 2015.
+Beimel signed a $600,000 contract with the Texas Rangers on March 6, 2015.
 He struggled through spring training, allowing 11 earned runs in three innings pitched.
 On March 23, Beimel was released.
 Had he been promoted to the major league level, Beimel's salary would have risen to $1.5 million.
 Instead, he was paid $147,541.

-Beimel signed a minor league contract with the Seattle Mariners on April 2, 2015.
-He re-joined the Major League team a month later.
+Beimel signed a minor league contract to return to the Mariners organization on April 2, 2015.
+On May 4, the Mariners selected Beimel's contract, adding him to their active roster.
+In 53 appearances for Seattle, he compiled a 3.99 ERA with 22 strikeouts across 47 1/3 innings pitched.

-Miami Marlins

-During the month of May, Beimel signed a minor league deal with the Marlins.
-Beimel's deal with the Marlins fell through on May 17, making him a free agent.
+On May 12, 2015, Beimel agreed to a minor league contract with the Miami Marlins organization.
+However, on May 17 it was reported that Miami had "decided to pass" on the deal, leaving Beimel in free agency.

 Kansas City Royals

 Beimel signed a minor league contract with the Kansas City Royals on June 6, 2016.
-He was released on July 15.
+In 12 games for the Triple-A Omaha Storm Chasers, he posted a 4.30 ERA with 6 strikeouts across 14 2/3 innings pitched.
+Beimel was released by the Royals organization on July 15.